dgrubb/HiFive1-Korobeiniki/README.md

 + korobeiniki.c: Quick and dirty demonstration.
 Sets up PWM and adjusts frequency and duty cycle to generate musical tones.
 + Makefile: Adds functionality specific to this demo.
 Note that it's not standalone and relies on including other Makefiles from the SDK.
++ korobeiniki-demo-video.mp4: Shows the program in action with a corresponding oscilloscope trace.